MicrosoftDocs/visualstudio-docs/docs/ide/reference/inline-temporary-variable.md

 ---
-title: "Replace a temporary variable with its value in C# | Microsoft Docs" ms.custom: "" ms.date: "11/16/2016" ms.reviewer: ""
+title: "Replace a temporary variable with its value in Visual Studio | Microsoft Docs" ms.custom: "" ms.date: "11/16/2016" ms.reviewer: ""